chinedufn/dipa/book/src/using-derive/space-guarantees/README.md

 # Space Guarantees

+FIXME: Move this documentation to a subchapter within the optimizations chapter where we talk about the one_batch strategy.

 ## Single Byte No Change Rule

-Given a type that is either

-- A struct with 5 or fewer fields.
-- An enum where every variant has 5 or fewer fields.
-- A type from the standard library that we've implemented `Diffable` for.
+Given a struct or enum type that uses `#[dipa(delta_strategy = "one_batch")]`, or any type in the standard library that we've implemented the `Diffable` trait for.

 Its unchanged delta encoding is guaranteed to be serialize-able to a single byte.